cortado-mobile-solutions/apidoc-mdm/docs/device.md

 # Overview
 Devices must be successfully enrolled with the Cortado MDM in order to be accessed via the API.

+**Use the access token obtained as described [here](auth.md) on every request.**

 ## Device Fields